Free3err/Project-Earth-Bot/README.md

 # Duplio
 The bot for MPG discord servers.
 (On Russian)

-**My bot have opensource code, so you can make sure the bot is safe
+**My bot have opensource code, so you can make sure the bot is safe.**